 Grandmaster changed the name to Soo Bahk Do in Korea in 1960 although it was not officially changed in the US until a few years ago.
 Now, only the schools that use the trademarked name ofSoo Bahk Do® are still operating under the Moo Duk Kwan and the founder's successor and son, Grandmaster H. C. Hwang.

 On June 15, 1981 Ginyard Karate Achievement Center opened its doors a full time Martial Arts Center as The Tang Soo Karate Academy, located in the Centrum Shopping Center in Cherry Hill New Jersey.
 For the next 10 years the Center grew rapidly and moved to a larger facility in Mt.
 Ephraim New Jersey.
 In 1993 the Center changed its name to Ginyard Karate Achievement Center and in 1995 moved back to Cherry Hill into the Cherry Hill Health and Racquet Club.
 This move enabled the Center to reach a wider range of members.
 The Center has established itself as one of the top martial schools in the area.

-Throughout the 38 years of its history, over 3000 students have been a part of the student roster and nearly 400 have achieved the rank of Dan, Midnight Blue Belt (Black Belt level).
+For over 40 years of its history, 3000 students have been a part of the student roster and nearly 400 have achieved the rank of Dan, Midnight Blue Belt (Black Belt level).
 All of the Instructors at the Center are internationally certified with an average of 22 years of experience.